A Diver Attention Estimation Framework for Effective Underwater Human-Robot Interaction: Conclusions

-In this work, we present the design and implementation of a diver attention estimation framework to facilitate underwater diver-robot interaction.
-With on-the-bench experiments and closed-water trials, we show that our proposed diver attention estimation algorithm is able to determine the head orientation of the divers (\ie their attentiveness) by understanding the geometric relation among $10$ facial keypoints.
-We also show that an AUV can leverage the attentiveness of a diver to navigate and reorient itself to initiate a diver-AUV interaction.
-The key advantages of our method are that it can detect the attentiveness of the divers using only a monocular camera, works at various distances and lighting conditions, does not need to know the global position of the diver to work, and is invariant to different types of scuba gear.
-This algorithm will serve as a step toward learning the overall intent of a scuba diver so an AUV can take more informed decision when collaborating with a diver.
-As an immediate next step, we will tune our robot controller so it can plan the navigation-and-reorientation task more accurately and efficiently, with full 6-degrees-of-freedom control of the robot's motion.
+In this work, we have presented the design and implementation of a diver attention estimation framework to facilitate effective underwater HRI.
+With on-the-bench experiments, closed- and open-water robot trials, we have shown that our proposed system determines the attentiveness of divers with promising accuracy.
+Our robot controller uses the attentiveness score to allow the AUV to navigate and reorient itself before initiating interaction.
+The key advantages of our method are that it works on physical AUVs, detects the attentiveness of divers using only monocular cameras, works at various distances and lighting conditions, does not require knowledge of the global positions of divers to function, and is invariant to different types of scuba gear.
+This framework will serve as a step toward learning the overall intent of a scuba diver, allowing an AUV to make more informed decisions when collaborating with a diver.
+As immediate next steps, we will tune our robot controller so it can plan the navigation-and-reorientation task more efficiently, with full 6-degrees-of-freedom control of the robot's motion.
+We also hope to account for divers' activities as a consideration before the robot initiates interaction.